nwoythal/learning-ncurses/README.md

 # learning-ncurses
-learning about ncurses

 This is a game to practice uses of the ncurses library.

-It is incomplete so far, but etch-a-sketch mode works.
-Use this mode by running the file with the -e arguments.
+It is a work in progress, but so far etch-a-sketch mode is functional.
+To run in etch-a-sketch mode, pass the -e flag to the program.